jbbees/Fintech_BC_21/18_Blockchain_Testnet_ZBank/ZBank_1_Geth_Walkthrough.md

 * Repeat this command for the second node replacing with *node2*
 * You should see the message `Successfully wrote genesis state` for each command.
 If you go into each node subfolder, a copy of the genesis file is there.

-## Part 6 - geth: Start the blockchain, the mining node.
+## Task 6 - geth: Start the blockchain, the mining node.

 The mining node starts the blockchain.
 It will mine and seal empty blocks.
 Node 1 will be our mining node.